Rayc940/ece5160-fast-robot/lab5/lab.md

 #### PI Control

 To improve the steady state accuracy, an integral term was added.
-The integral accumulates error over time and pushes the robot closer to the exact setpoint.
+The integral accumulates error over time and moves the robot closer setpoint.

 ```cpp
 i_accum += (float)err * dt;
 float i = Ki * i_accum;
 ```

-With Ki = 0.001, the PI controller reduced the steady state error and allowed the robot to settle very close to the target without oscillation.
+With Ki = 0.001, the PI controller reduced the steady state error and allowed the robot to stop without oscillation.

 <p align="center">
   <img src="../img/lab5/PI_dist.png" width="30%">